byuflowlab/FLOWUnsteady/docs/FirstTry.md

 # How to set up dependencies needed for FlightVehicleSim (October 2019)
 Note: currently this simulation tool functions only with Julia v0.6, thus the following will assume Julia v0.6 syntax.

+## Setting up Julia v0.6.4
+Most likely you have the latest version already installed in your system.
+In order to have multiple versions of Julia do the following
+* Download the v0.6.4 binary from https://julialang.org/downloads/oldreleases.html
+* Extract it anywhere, in my case it's located at '/home/edo/Programs/julia-0.6.4'.
+The exectuable binary is located at '/home/edo/Programs/julia-0.6.4/bin/julia'.
+* Make a simbolic link in your system binaries to the Julia v0.6.4 binary: In my Linux machine, the binaries are located at '/usr/bin/'.
+Go to that path as 'cd /usr/bin/', then create the link through the following command 'sudo ln -s /home/edo/Programs/julia-0.6.4/bin/julia julia-0.6.4' replacing the path to where your julia binary is.
+To check that it worked, open a new terminal and do 'julia-0.6.4'.

 ## [GeometricTools](https://github.com/byuflowlab/GeometricTools.jl):

 Dependencies: